CLI

 ###via npm

-Before your agent acts on any external context, make a single call. brin returns a score, verdict, and any detected threats.
+before your agent acts on any external context, one call. score, verdict, threats.

 ###MCP servers